RealityBending/FictionEro/README.md

 # FictionEro

-An International Multilab Investigqtion on the Impact on Sexual Arousal of Believing that the Content is AI-Generated
+An International Multilab Investigation on the Impact on Sexual Arousal of Believing that the Content is AI-Generated

 **Warning**: This repository contains graphic stimuli (erotic images) from the open-access scientific database [NAPS-ERO](https://www.frontiersin.org/articles/10.3389/fpsyg.2015.01336/full).
 This is for scientific purposes only.
 If you are minor, please quit this repository immediately.